-On June 9, 2021, the first beta of macOS Monterey (macOS 12) was available to developers.
-The final version of macOS Monterey (macOS 12) is expected to arrive in the market this fall.
-However, the exact release date is unknown yet.
-On the other side, Microsoft is all set to launch Windows 11 on Oct 5, 2021.
-Those who can’t wait for the final release of Windows 11 can install and try it out on a virtual machine.
+Developers were able to access the first beta of macOS Monterey (macOS 12) on June 9, 2021.
+The final version of macOS Monterey is expected to be released in the fall, but the exact date is still unknown.
+Meanwhile, Microsoft is scheduled to launch Windows 11 on October 5, 2021.
+If you’re eager to try out Windows 11 before its official release, you can install it on a virtual machine.

 macOS Monterey Compatible Devices